For operators who think in hours and dollars

 - Sum and divide by $600/year (the LineNow subscription).

 If your number is below 5×, write to us — we want to know what we're missing.
-If it's above 50×, you should switch this week.
-The math will not get less compelling by waiting.
+If it's above 50×, it is worth testing the workflow before another quarter of manual procurement work compounds.